 Authentic Montessori Classroom

 Montessori environments nurture each child’s individual curiosity, self-motivation, and love of learning.
 Through hands on learning and individualized learning plans, Montessori classrooms not only lay strong foundations for academic readiness, but they also place a strong emphasis on emotional intelligence, leading to highly perceptive, empathetic and collaborative learners.
-Philly Montessori is accredited by the American Montessori Society (AMS), and as an accredited program, Philly Montessori holds these fundamental characteristics: specially trained Montessori certified teachers, self-correcting materials, a three-hour uninterrupted work cycle, mixed-age classrooms, and a carefully designed environment.
+Philly Montessori is accredited by the American Montessori Society (AMS), and as an accredited program, Philly Montessori holds these fundamental characteristics: specially trained Montessori certified teachers, self-correcting materials, uninterrupted work cycles, mixed-age classrooms, and a carefully designed environment.
 Learn more about Montessori and our curriculum.

 Our beautiful micro-school mimics the very first Montessori school which was called, “Il Casa Dei Bambini”, and directly translates to, “the house for children”.
 By scaling down the size of our student body, our school truly feels like a house that is created just for children.
-Students in a Philly Montessori classroom have complete access to the entire campus, including: a fully equipped Montessori classroom, an indoor gym, an urban garden, and an art studio.
+Students in a Philly Montessori classroom have complete access to the entire campus, including: a fully equipped Montessori classroom, an indoor gym, and an urban garden.
 Our classroom teachers also serve as school administrators, which allows for them to more nimbly and aptly make programmatic decisions that respond to each unique group of students that they serve.
 By cutting out the traditional role of administrators, teachers and parents have direct communication on a daily basis, leading to strong and trusting relationships.
 Throughout the year, parents are welcomed into the classroom, to observe, participate, or even share their own hobbies or passions with our school community.